k-tomaszewski/notifications/README.md

 Next, such notification solution should require minimal effort and cost to deploy and run.
 E-mail messages are freely available for a long time, as one can create and use a mailbox account without any cost.
-Moreover, e-mail clients are freely available for different devices (PC, mobile phone) and different operating systems.
+Moreover, e-mail clients are freely available for different devices (PC, mobile phone, tablet) and different operating systems.
 This constitutes an ecosystem for simple and cheap delivery of notifications.

 This library is trying to provide a production grade notifications solution that is based on e-mail